Prince’s Autopsy Report and Death Investigation

 Photo courtesy of: jimi hughes from ballymena, n ireland - https://www.flickr.com/photos/jimieye/, CC BY 2.0 , via Wikimedia Commons

 This article provides an overview of the events surrounding the death of Prince Rogers Nelson, commonly known as Prince.
-I’ll cover the events leading up to his passing and the death investigation and provides information on Prince’s autopsy report.
+I’ll cover the events leading up to his passing and the death investigation and provide information on Prince’s autopsy report.

 Prince – The Consummate Entertainer